crydeil/t-CMS/README.md

 ===

 ## English
-Easy and flexible micro CMS for everyday tasks when there is no time to learn Drupal or WordPress, and your website/blog is very desirable.
+Easy and flexible micro-CMS for everyday tasks when there is no time to learn Drupal or WordPress, and your website/blog is very desirable.
 The visual part (admin panel and theme by default) is made using front-end framework `Twitter Bootstrap v2.1.1` and `Font Awesome v2.0`.